jletellier/secret-space-santa/README.md

 # Secret Space Santa

-This application was built to manage the upcoming Secret Santa event for the Young ESRIN community.
+This application was originally built to manage the upcoming Secret Santa event for the Young ESRIN community in 2015.

 It uses cutting-edge technology to handle the *vast amount of data*, eg.